Awesome 3 days in Budapest itinerary – Culture & relaxation

 Great Market Hall

-The great market Hall is also called the Central Market and it is the largest indoor market in Budapest.
+The great market Hall is also called the Central Market, and it is the largest indoor market in Budapest.
 Dating from 1897 it is also the oldest one.

-Even if you’re not interested in buying anything, its just nice to walk around and feel the vibe of this place.
+Even if you’re not interested in buying anything, it’s just nice to walk around and feel the vibe of this place.
 The setting takes you back in time and it also creates some cool photo opportunities.

 Cross the Liberty Bridge to get over the Danube.
-From there you can walk to Gellert Hill.
+From there, you can walk to Gellert Hill.

 Great market hall